crsuzh/BORS/_episodes/04-ToolsForCollaboration.md

 >
 - The design principle of the tool is to make it easy to practice open and reproducible research practices at all of the many stages of the research lifecycle.
 >
-- Researchers are encouraged through the framework to start engaging with the idea of whatmaterial to share systematically and early on.
+- Researchers are encouraged through the framework to start engaging with the idea of what material to share systematically and early on.
 Sharing publicly but also with collaborators before the manuscript editing phase.
 {: .checklist}